bankarutkarsh/Osumare_task_backend/README.md

 - **Sample Request**:

     ```bash
-    curl -X POST http://localhost:5500/tasks -H "Content-Type: application/json" -d '{"title": "New Task", "description": "Description of the new task."}'
+    http://localhost:5500/tasks  "Content-Type: application/json"  '{"title": "New Task", "description": "Description of the new task."}'
     ```

 - **Sample Response**: